Healthy Trees, Healthy Kids!

 Imagine a girl walking outside her 5th grade classroom, ready for some exercise and fun during recess.
 As she walks onto the playground, the heat is stifling, and the sun so intense that she has to shield her eyes.
 Looking around she sees no trees, no shade, just the asphalt blacktop.
 That's the case at some schools in our community, but it doesn't have to be this way.

-Canopy’s Healthy Trees, Healthy Kids! program is a multi-year initiative to plant 1,000 shade trees and fruit trees that engages children and volunteers in educational activities and the planting of hundreds of trees.
+Canopy’s Healthy Trees, Healthy Kids! program is a multi-year initiative to plant 1,000 drought tolerant shade trees and fruit trees that engages children and volunteers in educational activities and the planting of hundreds of trees.

 The plantings target tree-poor school campuses and nearby open space areas in Palo Alto, East Palo Alto, Menlo Park and neighboring communities.